-- Large scale commercial and or residential buildings in the Scottsville "town centre" and large institutional buildings (i.e. educational or social services buildings) or should acknowledge their potential as "global" landmarks and reference points in Scottsville and the City - Buildings and or structures at key intersections, non-residential buildings and river crossings within the precincts should acknowledge their roles as orienting features in the precincts.
+- Large scale commercial and or residential buildings in the Scottsville "town centre" and large institutional buildings (i.e. educational or social services buildings) should acknowledge and celebrate their potential as "global" landmarks and reference points in Scottsville and the City - Buildings and or structures at key intersections, non-residential buildings and bridges over the river within the precincts should acknowledge their roles as orienting features in the precincts.